nasa/fprime/docs/Tutorials/CrossCompilation/Tutorial.md

 library_locations: ../fprime-arm-linux
 ```
 > Now is a good time to ensure that the ARM toolchains were installed properly.
->To test run the following command:
+> To test, run the following command:
 > ```shell
 > # For  64-bit ARM hardware
 > /opt/toolchains/bin/aarch64-none-linux-gnu-gcc -v